terrencegf/bitwarden-portal/README.md

 ## Description

+The goal of this project was to create a backup process of a Bitwarden vault to a self-hosted Vaultwarden instance, ensuring there is always a copy in case the official Bitwarden becomes unavailable.

 This docker image automates the **backup** and **restore** process for a Bitwarden vault.
 It provides functionalities for exporting, encrypting, and managing backup versions.
 Additionally, the script securely deletes outdated files while maintaining a minimum number of recent backups.